 The research focus and aims of the project are designed and agreed from the outset between the university supervisors, non-university partners and the student.

-Midlands3Cities is offering seven CDA projects with national and regional partners in the cultural, creative and heritage sectors.
+Midlands3Cities is offering six CDA projects with national and regional partners in the cultural, creative and heritage sectors.

 The AHRC describes Collaborative Doctoral Awards (CDAs) as providing:

 …funding for doctoral studentship projects, proposed by a university based academic, to work in collaboration with an organisation outside of higher education.
 They are intended to encourage and develop collaboration and partnerships providing opportunities for doctoral students to gain first-hand experience of work outside the university environment and enhance the employment-related skills and training a research student gains during the course of their award.

 Download the PDFs for detailed project information, including partnership team, academic supervisor and home university.

 Once you have selected a project and made contact with the lead supervisor you will need to follow stages two and three of the application process, applying for a place to study at the home university and applying for funding.